Healthy Homes Assessment Camberley

 Camberley Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory in all Camberley and New Zealand rental houses where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement throughout Camberley and New Zealand rental houses where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records that demonstrate conformance with any Healthy Homes Standard that apply or will be in force to your rental home.
+• Property managers and landlords must keep records that prove compliance with any Healthy Homes Standards that apply or will apply during the tenure of their rental properties.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

-• All homes let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All households let by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes